Capital punishment in South Dakota: History

 At a hearing with the South Dakota Board of Pardons and Paroles, White Hawk testified that he believed his father--who died in a car accident when White Hawk was 10--had beaten his mother to death.
 He later attended segregated American Indian boarding schools run by the Bureau of Indian Affairs and an Episcopal church school in Mission, South Dakota.
 While awaiting sentencing, a psychiatrist had testified that White Hawk had a mental disorder.
 The board recommended that White Hawk's death sentence be commuted to life in prison.
 Their decision stated that while a death sentence would be entirely justifiable for the crimes committed by White Hawk, he had chosen to plead guilty and there was no objection to clemency by judge.
 Governor Frank Farrar defended the state's death penalty and denied any claims of anti-Indigenous racism, but accepted the recommendation, describing White Hawk as the product of a "tragic social environment" and questioning his mental stability.
 White Hawk died in prison on May 7, 1997, at the age of 49.
-In the 1980s, Farrar said White Hawk deserved to be executed and implied that he'd only commuted his death sentence out of fear of a Native American uprising which potentially could've resulted in many more deaths.
+In the 1980s, Farrar said White Hawk deserved to be executed and implied that he had only commuted his death sentence out of fear of a Native American uprising which potentially could have resulted in many more deaths.
 Shortly after White Hawk died in prison, he reiterated this position, but said he did not regret granting clemency."It was in the era of the Vietnam uprisings, and all kinds of segments of our population were demonstrating.
 I thought there would be more deaths if I took his life.
 That's the only reason I decided to do what I did."On January 1, 1979, Governor Bill Janklow signed South Dakota's post-Furman death penalty statute.
 It was the first act he signed as governor.
 All subsequent executions have been by lethal injection.
 The first occurred in 2007 with the execution of Elijah Page.
 Only four others have been executed since, the most recent occurring in 2019.
 A further two men, including self-proclaimed serial killer Robert Leroy Anderson, killed themselves while on death row.
 As of 2024, only one death row inmate, Briley Piper, who was also Elijah Page's co-defendant, remains on death row.